4 Common Causes of Constipation Explained.

 |3- the pain is associated with a change in stool form (appearance): stool becomes harder or softer (even without diarrhea or constipation.|

-When your stool becomes hard or your strain in more than 25% of the bowel movements, IBS constipation.
+IBS constipation occurs when your stool becomes hard or your strain in more than 25% of the bowel movements.

 This is an important and significantly underestimated cause of constipation.
 Too many medications can lead to chronic constipation.

 If you and your doctor fail to identify drugs as a cause of constipation, you may continue to suffer constipation for years.
 Drug-induced constipation is simply curable only by removing the causative drug.

 Moreover, many medications are widely used, especially if you are a poly-medicated patient.
 Revise your list of medications (especially antihypertensive and analgesic medications) for any of the below drugs:

 |Drugs That cause constipation.||Analgesics (NSAIDs)|